 Arthur Conley, best known for his 1967 hit Sweet Soul Music, dies on 17th November, .aged 57.

 On 18th November police search Michael Jackson's Neverland ranch, north-west of Los Angeles.
 Two days later the singer is arrested on multiple counts of child sexual molestation.

-Following revelations in the Daily Mirror that one of the newspaper's reporters was employed as a footman at Buckingham Palace, Prime Minister Tony Blair orders an investigation into Royal security.
+Following revelations in the Daily Mirror on 19th November that one of the newspaper's reporters was employed as a footman at Buckingham Palace, Prime Minister Tony Blair orders an investigation into Royal security.

 The South African government releases funds for antiretroviral drugs to help the estimated 5.3 million of its citizens living with HIV / AIDS.
 On 29th November Cape Town plays host to the 46664 AIDS charity concert.
 Named after Nelson Mandela's prison number on Robben Island, the concert features performances by Beyoncé Knowles, Bono, Peter Gabriel and Annie Lennox.